TASRobotics/guide/java-style-guide/design.md

 }
 ```

-The `0` in the loop isn't something that is likely to be changed, so it should stay there.
+The `0` in the loop initializer isn't something that is likely to be changed, so it should stay there.

 # Enums